esikm/Pillow/docs/reference/ImagePath.rst

-.. py:module:: PIL.ImagePath
+.. py:module:: PIL2.ImagePath
-.. py:currentmodule:: PIL.ImagePath
+.. py:currentmodule:: PIL2.ImagePath

 :py:mod:`ImagePath` Module
 ==========================

 The :py:mod:`ImagePath` module is used to store and manipulate 2-dimensional vector data.
-Path objects can be passed to the methods on the :py:mod:`~PIL.ImageDraw` module.
+Path objects can be passed to the methods on the :py:mod:`~PIL2.ImageDraw` module.

-.. py:class:: PIL.ImagePath.Path
+.. py:class:: PIL2.ImagePath.Path

     A path object.
 The coordinate list can be any sequence object containing either 2-tuples [(x, y), …] or numeric values [x, y, …].